|

 but it does work well to catch bass especially during the day when

-the tail.
-These are often tipped with a small piece of sand worm.
+double hook in the tail.
+These are often tipped with a

-In any event some type of bait must be placed on the hook for it to
+be placed on the hook for it to be most effective.
+These

-be most effective.
-These are best when used in 20 feet of water or
+are best when used in 20 feet of water or less on bottom that is

-less on bottom that is fairly regular in depth.
-They need to be
+fairly regular in depth.
+They need to be trolled slowly and

-Where these are an issue is when the bottom is very rocky and many
+an issue is when the bottom is very rocky and many scup live in the

-scup live in the area.
-Trolling slowly allows the scup to attack
+area.
+Trolling slowly allows the scup to attack the bait on

 How Deep do you run them.